macleginn/traversable-trie/README.md

 ## Features

 - Stores sequences of hashable items (e.g., lists of strings, numbers, or tuples).
-- Treats bare strings as sequences of characters, allowing it to function as a classical character Trie.
+- Treats bare strings as sequences of characters, allowing it to function as a classical character trie.
 - Provides a method to find the longest stored prefix of a given sequence.

 ## File Structure

 - `trie.py`: Contains the implementation of `TrieNode` and `Trie` classes.
-- `test_trie.py`: Contains unit tests for the Trie implementation.
+- `test_trie.py`: Contains unit tests for the trie implementation.

 ## Usage